 What about housing?

-Our RESOLUTIONS team works closely with several local transitional living homes that can provide structured living accommodations while clients are in treatment with us.
+Our RESOLUTIONS team works closely with several local transitional living homes, including RESOLUTIONS LIVING down the street, which is walking distance to our facility.
+These luxurious residences can provide safe and structured living accommodations while clients are in treatment with us.
 Although we do not require RESOLUTIONS clients to all live in sober living homes, we highly recommend it while they are in PHP or IOP levels of care.
 A lot of thought goes into where clients would best be matched, based on their age, gender, and presenting issues (e.g., primary mental health vs. substance abuse).

 What supports are available for alumni?

 RESOLUTIONS has an alumni program for clients as well as families.
 Our alumni coordinator stays in close contact with alumni and notifies them all about scheduled alumni meetings and outings.
 The RESOLUTIONS family support group meets weekly and is facilitated by a licensed marriage and family therapist.
 Both of these ongoing supports are offered free of charge to remove barriers from clients and families receiving ongoing support over time.